 What type of gift is best?
 Every gift in every Will makes a difference however large or small.
 A residuary gift (what is left of the estate after all other legacies, tax debts and costs have been paid) is popular with many of our supporters because it ensures your loved ones are taken care of first and foremost.
 Considering a small gift such as a few pounds or just 1% of your estate will help your North West Air Ambulance Charity for future generations.

 Who should act as an executor of my Will?
 Executors are the people who will carry out your wishes in accordance with your Will.
 You can appoint anyone you like, perhaps a close friend or family member, but make sure you ask them first.
-Some people prefer to appoint a professional executor, like a bank or solicitor, but we advise you to be aware of the amount they’ll charge for this service before you decide.
+Some people prefer to appoint a professional executor such as a solicitor.

 Do I have to let you the North West Air Ambulance Charity know I have left them a gift in my Will?
-You are not obliged to inform us of any decision you make on leaving a gift to your local Air Ambulance.
+You are not obliged to inform us of any decision you make on leaving a gift to your North West Air Ambulance Charity.
 If you are happy to share this information with us it does enable us to thank you for your support.
 Letting us know also helps us to plan for the future and keep you informed about our ongoing work.

 What happens if I change my mind?
 You are free to change your mind at any time.
-Letting us know you plan to leave a gift in your Will to your local Air Ambulance doesn’t commit you to doing so.
+Letting us know you plan to leave a gift in your Will to your North West Air Ambulance Charity doesn’t commit you to doing so.

 We understand that the language used in Wills can be complex, so we’ve pulled together a list of the most common terms you may come across.
 If you are in any doubt about anything you read here your solicitor will be able to help you.